yeriomin/YalpStore/README.md

 If root is available, Yalp Store can update your apps in background, install and uninstall system apps.

 Yalp Store can be installed as a system app to gain background package installation permission.
 In ths case "Unknown sources" setting can be left off.
+You can let Yalp Store self-install as a system app, or get the OTA zip from the [releases page](https://github.com/yeriomin/YalpStore/releases).

 ## Why would I use it?
 If you are content with Google Play Store app, you will not need this app.